Unboxed-Software/solana-course/content/transfer-fee.md

 To do this, we can do a little math:

 First, to send one full token is actually sending `1 * (10 ^ decimals)` tokens.
-In Solana programming, we always specify amounts to be transferred, minted or burned in their smallest divisor.
+In Solana programming, we always specify amounts to be transferred, minted or burned in their smallest unit.
 To send one SOL to someone, we actually send `1 * 10 ^ 9` lamports.
 Another way to look at it is if you wanted to send one US dollar, you're actually sending 100 pennies.

 Now, we can take the resulting amount: `1 * (10 ^ decimals)` and calculate the fee using the basis points.
 We can do this by taking the `transferAmount` multiplying it by the `feeBasisPoints` and dividing by `10_000` (the definition of a fee basis point).